|

 be ready to be pulled off by hand letting you get at, remove and replace

-Tire levers are NOT used for installing tires.
-You should always only
+Tire levers are NOT usually needed for installing tires.
+You should try

-use the levers there’s a risk that you’ll pinch and puncture
+Because, if you use the levers there’s a risk that you’ll

 Spare Tube